On this page:

-Dean's Student Advisory Board (DSAB) is a student organization of nursing students that have been accepted into the College of Nursing & Health.
+Dean's Student Advisory Board (DSAB) is a student organization of nursing students that have been accepted into the College of Nursing and Health (CoNH).
 It was organized in 2012 by the dean as an advisory board for current student issues within the College of Nursing and Health.
-We are advocates for the students in the College of Nursing & Health and meet every other Wednesdays throughout the semester.
+We are advocates for the students in the College of Nursing and Health and meet every other Wednesday throughout the semester.

 Any student issue can be addressed by the DSAB, who will work to find ways to solve problems and also find answers and explanations for students.
-The DSAB works with other WSU CoNH organizations to host fundraisers, events, community service, leadership directives, and ways to better serve the students, faculty, and staff at Wright State University, College of Nursing & Health.
+The DSAB works with other Wright State CoNH organizations to host fundraisers, events, community service, leadership directives, and ways to better serve the students, faculty, and staff at Wright State University, College of Nursing and Health.

 The goal of the CoNH DSAB is to improve and enrich the nursing student experience at Wright State University.
 We aspire to increase the value of CoNH academics by resolving concerns, developing strategic initiatives, and improving students’ overall experience in the CoNH.
 We seek to do this by implementing the following: